divio/divio-cloud-docs/introduction/django-04-deploy.rst

 It's a crude solution, but we will refine it later.

-The application is now in a state where it can deployed to the cloud.
+The application is now in a state where it can be deployed to the cloud.
 All the files that define the application should be committed and pushed.
 It's always nice to exclude unwanted files from Git *before* you commit them inadvertently, so add some new patterns to the project's ``.gitignore`` file:

 ..  code-block:: bash